fractalqb/sllm/README.md

 `time`, `thread`, `level` and `module` and some _Diagnostic Context_ information to give a more complete picture.

-How would the output of such a scenario look like? – Either one gets a visually pleasant message that is rather good to read or you get output that is easy to be consumed by computers.
-Currently one has to make a choice.
+How would the output of such a scenario look like? – Either one gets a visually pleasant message that is rather good to read, or you get output that is easy to be consumed by computers.
+Currently, one has to make a choice.
 But, can't we have both in one?

 **Note** that _sllm_ focuses on the log message.
 We do not propose how to handle other pieces of information!
 So lets have a look what _sllm_ would do